Come work in the exciting, evolving area of national security law.

 How to Join

 - Write-On: Submit the completed Write-On Packet, including a signed Grade Release Form, and the optional resume and statement of interest (recommended for all 1Ls, 2Ls, and 3Es).
-Please Note that the 2016 Write on Packet has not yet been released.

 - Publish-On: Submit a paper of publishable quality on a national security law topic (2Ls and 3Es only; submissions must meet “publishable quality” standard) [Learn more]